Grow Healthy Aquarium Plants With This

 There are two different types of sand substrate to choose from, sandblasting sand and play sand.
 Sandblasting sand is more coarse than regular sand and mainly consists of quartz.
 Play sand has a finer consistency.

-In order to determine the amount of sand you need, multiply the length by the width and depth of the sand you would like.
+To determine the amount of sand you need, multiply the length by the width and depth of the sand you would like.
 Divide your answer by 20 to give you the approximate amount you need in pounds.

 Soil substrate can be a great choice for people who have a lot of plants in their aquarium.
 Many soil substrates are rich in nutrients and are an excellent base for plants to grow.